 ACP is a holistic design process that investigates the entire design space available to define the most robust design solution.
 The tools within ACP can greatly decrease the time required to identify a set of feasible, or even near-optimal, designs prior to building and testing the first prototype.
-Moreover, ACP can also compensate for the limitations of engineering judgment limited by past experience and provide design engineers with the freedom and power to seek creative solutions that are not obvious to even the most experienced engineers.
+Moreover, ACP can also compensate for the limitations of human intuition and provide design engineers with the freedom and power to seek creative solutions that are not obvious to even the most experienced engineers.